Vietnam determined to save British pilot, avoid its first COVID-19 death

 In March, Chinese state media said it had successfully carried out a double lung transplant on a coronavirus patient, a procedure it hailed as a significant method of treating the disease’s most stricken victims.

-Reporting by James Pearson; Additional reporting by Khanh Vu and Phuong Nguyen; Editing by Robert Birsel
+Reporting by James Pearson; Additional reporting by Khanh Vu and Phuong Nguyen; Editing by Robert Birsel and Raju Gopalakrishnan